Greenstand/Greenstand-Overview/quality_control.md

 # Quality Control Howto

+This is an invitation for some Beta Testing.
+We have the app in the link below.
+Follow the instructions.
+If anything is unclear please comment or make and issue.
+If you would like to improve the quality control mechanism and have any creative or best practice solutions we highly appreciate your contribution.

 1. Go to https://betas.to/BrzTMFWx , register with email and download the latest debug Build Make sure you remove any old versions of the app
 1. Install app (note!
 Android only)